Skip to content

 Marinated Manchego Tapas

-This dish is so easy: You basically put the cheese in a jar of oil with some herbs, which can be done up to three days in advance, and then serve.
-This can be enjoyed on its own (just offer guests some little forks or toothpicks) or as part of a whole platter.
+This dish is so easy: You simply put the cheese in a jar of oil with some herbs, which can be done up to three days in advance, and then serve.
+These Manchego bites can be enjoyed on their own (just offer guests some little forks or toothpicks) or as part of a whole platter.
 The recipe suggests pairing with Spanish spiced almonds, which would definitely be delicious.

 Try the recipe from Just A Little Bit of Bacon.